BhavyaInjam/Cognizant-DN4.0-Java-HandsOn/README.md

 Submission Format:
 All REST exercises, outputs, logs, and screenshots are compiled in:
 **'Week4_Spring REST using Spring Boot 3_HandsOn.docx'**

+## ✅ WEEK 5 – Microservices with Spring Boot 3 and Spring Cloud

+Topics Covered:

+Creating Microservices for account and loan
+Submission Format:
+All exercises, outputs, logs, and screenshots are compiled in:
+**'Week5_Microservices with Spring Boot 3 and Spring Cloud_HandsOn.docx'**

 > More modules will be added weekly as training progresses.